AustinPriesel-Skillable/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 06/Usecase06.md

-# Use Case 06: Real-Time Analytics and Data Warehousing with AbboCost in Microsoft Fabric
+# Use Case 06: Real-Time Intelligence and Data Warehousing with AbboCost in Microsoft Fabric
 **Introduction**

 In this lab, you will start by rapidly generating real-time data and